dlenski/openconnect/PAN_GlobalProtect_protocol_doc.md

 This means that a client that prefers to use ESP **must not** try to connect the SSL tunnel until after an ESP connection has failed.
 (The official Windows client waits 10 seconds for ICMP reply packets over ESP, before failing over to the SSL tunnel.)

+### Rekeying

+The `getconfig` response returns a `<timeout>` value, which is the lifetime (in seconds) of both the SSL tunnel and the ESP keys.

+Before the expiration of this key lifetime, the client must re-issue the `getconfig` request with the same authcookie (this necessarily implies a new SSL/HTTPS connection).
+It can then re-open the SSL tunnel or the ESP tunnel, with new keys, and continue sending traffic as above.

+(The `<timeout>` value should not be confused with the `<disconnect-on-idle>` value, which is the period after which the server will disconnect the client (and invalidate its authcookie) if it doesn't receive any traffic besides keepalives.)

 Logout request
 ==============

-The client **must** send the exact domain, computer name, portal, and OS version from the login request or response… otherwise the logout request will _fail_ and the tunnel can be reconnected using the same authcookie.
+The client **must** send the exact domain, computer name, portal, and OS version from the login request or response… otherwise the logout request will _fail open_ and the tunnel can be reconnected using the same authcookie.

 ```
 POST https://gateway.company.com/ssl-vpn/logout.esp